 Get exclusive member benefits & effect social change.
 Join Today

-Marijuana refers to the seeds, dried leaves, and stems of the cannabis sativa plant.
-According to the National Institute of Drug Abuse, marijuana is the most commonly used illicit drug in the United States.
-It is usually smoked in a pipe or a cigarette.
+According to the National Institute on Drug Abuse (NIDA), marijuana is the most commonly used illicit drug in the United States.
+It’s usually smoked in a pipe or a cigarette.
 It can also be eaten.

-The mind-altering ingredient in marijuana is called THC, which stands for delta-9-tetrahydrocannabinol.
+The mind-altering ingredient in marijuana is tetrahydrocannabinol (THC).
 The amount of THC in marijuana varies.
-It is common for marijuana to contain anywhere from one to seven percent THC.
+It’s common for marijuana to contain anywhere from 1 to 7 percent THC.

-A doctor may prescribe marijuana to treat certain health conditions.
+A doctor may prescribe you medical marijuana to treat certain health conditions.
 Uncontrollable or overly frequent marijuana consumption without a doctor’s prescription may indicate abuse.

 Abusing marijuana can have negative health effects.
 It can also lead to addiction.

 Marijuana potency has increased in the past 20 years.
-A stronger drug increases the chances of addiction.
+A stronger THC level increases the chances of addiction.
 According to the Office of Alcohol and Drug Education, addiction is likely both physical and psychological.
-In physical addition, the user’s body craves the drug.
-In psychological addiction, the user consciously desires the drug’s effects.
+When physically addicted, your body craves the drug.
+When psychologically addicted, you consciously desire the drug’s effects.

 Anyone who uses marijuana can become addicted.